IzumiHsieh/yugioh_rng/README.md

 ## Using
 Just use your favorite emulator's memory viewer function to look at address 0x020213CC.
 Make sure to set the size to 4 bytes.
 Little endian is usually the default, but check that too.
 Then, simply input the seed in hex format and the program will output its position for you.

+You can also output a desired position and get the corresponding seed.